-The reverse pilot lamp will blink and a reverse alarm will sound once every second with a half a second duration when the snowmobile is engaged in reverse.
+The DESSTM/RERTM pilot lamp will blink and a warning buzzer will sound once every second with a half a second duration when the snowmobile is engaged in reverse.

 Apply throttle slowly and evenly.
 Allow drive pulley to engage then accelerate carefully.